assegaf/stb-905x-indonesia/README.md

 Weird thing is why no one compile the AOSP in latest version like Android 7.0, Android 8.1, Android 9, 10 or 11 .. ? there is already ARMBIAN with ubuntu 20.x version already.
 So what is something that everybody missing ?
 The most rom is customized Android 6.0.1, not compiled from scratch.

+I got good idea by people who stuck the logo for new rom,

+I managed to install atvXperience 2FF on this board,

+Here the steps:
+- unpack level 1, atvXperience 2FF 2GB ROM
+- unpack level 1, original X96 ROM
+- replace the boot.partition and system.partition in extracted Original ROM
+- replace meson1.dtb with attached meson1.dtb

+Before replace the boot.partition, you need to extract the atvXperience boot.partition, using Android Image Kitchen, add following lines to cmd-line

+Code:

+from
+buildvariant=userdebug
+to
+androidboot.selinux=permissive buildvariant=userdebug

+then repack, replace the boot.partition in stock rom folder Repack all the image, and burn it using Usb burning tool v2.1.7.0

+good luck